WietseCollaer/ParcelTracer/README.md

 ## Dependency Injection
 **Preparing injection**

-Add a new inject-method - void inject(class) - in order rely on dependency injection
+Add a new inject-method 'void inject(class)' in order to rely on dependency injection

     public interface NetComponent {
         void inject(TrackingController trackingController);